Ingredients

 If using dried shrimp, soak them in hot water for about 15-20 minutes before incorporating them into the mixture.
 This helps rehydrate the shrimp and infuse their flavour into the Taro Cake.

-Rehydrate the dried shiitake mushrooms by submerging it under water and soaking them overnight
+Rehydrate the dried shiitake mushrooms by submerging it under water and soaking them overnight.

 Once steamed, let the Taro Cake cool for at least one hour before slicing to ensure clean, well-defined pieces.
 When pan-frying, use medium heat and cook until both sides are golden brown for a crispy exterior.